 “Well, Mr. Clark said to talk about our performance.
 But that was just publicity to get people to come to Jace’s memorial.
 I think I said Tim got caught by his girlfriend or something being naughty.”

 Robby answers, “We all have girlfriends except Hippie, who’s our groupie king, and Michael, who was Romeo in our performance.
 In real life, his girlfriend is a secret because she is only 14.
 They’re both Italian and their families are rivals here in Miami.
 Michael lives in a castle south of Byrd Road”

 Now the girls were ew-ing and ah-ing as Robby spins out the story.

 “You think I would be a good Mercutio?
 I can play multiple roles.”

 “Oh, yes, as long as they are never both on stage at the same time.”

 “I love tragedy, except when it really happens.”

 “Well, I knew he would like being in your class, Mr. Clark,” I speak up.

-He looks at me but speaks to Robby, “Yes, I can see him as Shylock.
+He looks at me but speaks to Robby, “Yes, I can see Tim as Shylock.
 I saw him pricking himself in class when we did ‘Merchant of Venice.”

-“Tim takes his acting very seriously, Studying the Strasberg ‘method’ technique.
+“Tim takes his acting very seriously, studying the Strasberg ‘method’ technique.
 He gets carried away.
-With pricking, he would keep doing it until someone has to bandage his hand.
+With pricking, he will keep doing it until someone has to bandage his hand.
 I fear for his sanity.”